cbetta/cbetta.github.com-old/source/_posts/2013-09-27-integrating-login-with-paypal-into-rails.markdown

 ---
 layout: post
-title: "Integrating Login With PayPal into Rails"
+title: "Integrating Log In With PayPal into Rails"
 date: 2013-09-27 12:00
 comments: true
 categories: ruby paypal login tutorial
 pusblished: false
 ---

-Earlier this year PayPal launched the new [Login With PayPal](https://developer.paypal.com/webapps/developer/docs/integration/direct/log-in-with-paypal/) experience worldwide.
+Earlier this year PayPal launched the new [Log In with PayPal](https://developer.paypal.com/webapps/developer/docs/integration/direct/log-in-with-paypal/) experience worldwide.
 Integrating it into Rails is very straightforward with the help of [Omniauth](https://github.com/intridea/omniauth) so I thought I'd show how with a little tutorial.

-**Login With PayPal** is much like **Login With Twitter** or **Login With Facebook** but it has the cool benefit of being able to provide you some extra user information like:
+**Log In With PayPal** is much like **Log In with Twitter** or **Log In with Facebook** but it has the cool benefit of being able to provide you some extra user information like:

 * A full street address
 * Gender